A smokefree Trust for patients/visitors

 The myth that smoking is somehow therapeutic for people with mental illness is a belief that still exists even in some health professionals.
 Evidence now confirms that as well as the physical health benefits, becoming smokefree also reduces stress, anxiety and depression.

-Smokers also require higher doses of medications such as Clozapine so quitting can lead to reduced doses and the unpleasant side-effects that come with them.
+Smokers also require higher doses of medications such as Clozapine so quitting can lead to reduced doses.

 Smokefree and our mental health services